ChristinaNissen/LOKI_Appendix_Materials/README.md

 # LOKI_Appendix_Materials

 This is supplementary material to "Flexible Vote Updating in Practice: Lessons Learned".
-It includes the implementation code of LOKI, study instructions and questionnaires.
+It includes the implementation code of LOKI, screnshots of the UI, study instructions, and questionnaires.